NaN-tic/trytond-party_salesman/doc/index.rst

-Sale Salesman Module
+Party Salesman Module
 ####################

-Management of parties and salesman.
+Management of parties and salesman (employee).